-4.13 NHS Knowsley in its role as the Primary Care Trust is covered by the "duty to co-operate".
-This body has been consulted at all stages of the preparation of the Core Strategy.
+4.13 NHS Knowsley in its role as the Primary Care Trust was covered by the "duty to co-operate".
+Due to recent organisational changes resulting from the Government's reforms to the health system the Primary Care Trusts ceased to exist on 31 March 2013.
+Nevertheless, NHS Knowsley has been consulted at all stages of the preparation of the Core Strategy.
 This body has also in co-operation with the Council undertaken a comprehensive Health Impact Assessment (HIA) of the Strategy, the outcomes of which have led to refinement of the policies as the Strategy has developed.
-Health organisations are currently undergoing rapid change as a result of the Government's reforms to the health system.
 As part of this process the Council has also engaged closely with the new Knowsley Health and Wellbeing Board.